onein50million/space-game/README.md

 Multiplayer game in godot (in space).
 Just a personal project

-thanks to Andrew, Caleb, Colin, and my dad for helping test
+thanks to Parker, Andrew, Caleb, Colin, and my dad for helping test